robtweed/qewd-jsdb/REPL.md

 or complexity you like.

 Global Storage comes with little else built-in.
 There's no automatic indexing, for example.
 However, both YottaDB and IRIS support record locking and transactions.
-However, that's beyond the scope of what this showcase / demo / exploration will get into.
+That's beyond the scope of what this showcase / demo / exploration will get into.
 For advanced, business-critical applications, just be aware that they are supported if you need them in future.

 If it seems like this is an incredibly basic, low-level database management system, that's exactly what it is!
-But in that deceptive simplicity lies an incredibly flexible and powerful database.
+But in that deceptive simplicity lies an incredibly flexible and powerful database for you to harness.
 Its power comes from being able to implement all manner of database model abstractions on top of that basic hiearchical structure, and
 QEWD-JSdb allows those abstractions to be implemented in JavaScript itself.
 It's like a "proto-database"